tech-nickk/100PROJECTSCHALLENGE/PROJECT 004 : Counting the number of people getting in or out of a building using gesture sensor/README.md

 - Cost-effective: The use of Arduino Nano 33 BLE Sense and the built-in gesture sensor provides an affordable solution for people counting compared to more complex and expensive alternatives.

 ## Troubleshooting
+- Make sure the gesture sensitivity is set to 80
+- Ensure that the board is correctly connected to your pc when uploading the code

 ## Resources